mfem/web/src/partial-assembly.md

 is then applied at the face quadrature points.

-Currently, we support partial assembly only for Gauss-Lobatto and Bernstein basis with Integrators that don't require derivatives on the faces.
+Currently, we support partial assembly only for Gauss-Lobatto and Bernstein bases, with integrators that don't require derivatives on the faces.

 ## [High-Performance Templated Operators](performance.md)